-The SAI provides additional information about the Portfolio Manager's compensation, other accounts managed by the Portfolio Manager and the Portfolio Manager's ownership of securities in the Funds.
+The SAI provides additional information about each Investment Committee member's compensation, other accounts managed by the Portfolio Manager and the Portfolio Manager's ownership of securities in the Funds.

 Related Performance Information of Similar Accounts

 See "Appendix - Related Performance Information of Similar Accounts" for supplemental performance information regarding other advisory accounts managed by the Adviser that have substantially similar investment objectives, policies and investment strategies as each of the Funds.